WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

 [Discipline Priest](../src/Parser/Priest/Discipline/Modules/Features/AlwaysBeCasting.js) only needs one downtime suggestion box, since its damage spells are also healing through Atonement.

-Although also seen in [Balance Druid](../src/Parser/Druid/Balance/Modules/Features/AlwaysBeCasting.js), verification of cast times is primarily seen in both Holy Paladin (basic verifyChannel for Flash of Light) and Discipline Priest (custom code for determining Penance channel).
+Although also seen in [Balance Druid](../src/Parser/Druid/Balance/Modules/Features/AlwaysBeCasting.js), verification of cast times is primarily seen in Holy Paladin (`_verifyChannel()` for Flash of Light) and Discipline Priest (custom code for distinguishing consecutive Penance channels).

 # Create a pull request